arnoldcano/deploybot/README.md

 If running locally, set the following environment variables on your host directly.

-- `HUBOT_SEMAPHOREAPP_DEPLOY` - Enter something non-zero to enable deployment commands
-- `HUBOT_SEMAPHOREAPP_AUTH_TOKEN` - Enter your Semaphore authorization token
 - `HUBOT_SLACK_TOKEN` - Enter your Slack token
 - `HUBOT_AUTH_ADMIN` - Enter your comma separated list of admin Slack user ids (ex.
 U12345678)
 - `REDIS_URL` - Enter your Redis url
+- `HUBOT_SEMAPHOREAPP_TRIGGER` - Comma-separated list of additional keywords that will trigger status (e.g. "deploy")
+- `HUBOT_SEMAPHOREAPP_NOTIFY_RULES` - Comma-separated list of rules (e.g. "room:branch:status")
+- `HUBOT_SEMAPHOREAPP_AUTH_TOKEN` - Enter your Semaphore authorization token
+- `HUBOT_SEMAPHOREAPP_DEPLOY` - Enter something non-zero to enable deployment commands
+- `HUBOT_SEMAPHOREAPP_DEFAULT_PROJECT` - Your default semaphore project or 'proj'
+- `HUBOT_SEMAPHOREAPP_DEFAULT_SERVER` - Your default semaphore server or 'prod'

 If running on a hosted service such as AWS Elastic Beanstalk, you can set the environment variables on your apps Software Configuration page.